Home > Residence Life & Housing > Residence Halls >

-- Current grade standing of each house member.
+- Current class standing of each house member.

-- Proposed theme house name that clearly signifies the theme of the house.
+- Proposed theme house name, which must clearly signify the theme of the house.

 - The house's mission statement.

 Specific houses may be requested; however, if your theme is chosen you are not guaranteed to receive that house.
-Placements will depend on other themes chosen, the number of residents in each house, and which house the staff feels will best suit each theme and the needs of the university as a whole.
+Placements will depend on other themes chosen, the number of residents in each house, and which house the university staff feels will best suit each theme and the needs of the university as a whole.

-If you currently are living in a theme house you will need to re-apply with a creative proposal.
-Again, there are no guarantees about which house you will receive if you are granted a house.
+If you are living in a theme house now, you still must re-apply with a creative proposal for the following year.
+Again, there is no guarantee of which house you will receive if you are granted a placement.

-Proposals are due on April 3 by 4 p.m. on the first weekday of April to the front desk in student life.
+Proposals are due by 4 p.m. on the first weekday of April to the front desk in student life.
 Theme houses will be chosen within the first week-and-a-half in April on the basis of the proposals' quality and creativity.
-Applicants will be notified via e-mail.
+Applicants will be notified via email.
 Junior- and senior-class applicants are preferred.

 All houses are furnished with bedroom furniture, a desk and chair for each resident, a sofa, loveseat, coffee and end tables, and a dining room table and chairs.
 Whitworth will pay for all utilities (not including cable TV).